 A data-type in C programming is a set of values and is determined to act on those values.
-C provides various types of data-types which allow the programmer to select the appropriate type for the variable to set its value.
+C provides various types of data-types, allowing the programmer to select the appropriate type for the variable to set its value.

-The data-type in a programming language is the collection of data with values having fixed meaning as well as characteristics.
-Some of them are an integer, floating point, character, etc. Usually, programming languages specify the range values for given data-type.
+The data-type in a programming language is the collection of data with values having fixed meanings and characteristics.
+Some of them are an integer, floating point, character, etc. Usually, programming languages specify the range values for a given data-type.

 C Data Types are used to:

-- Identify the type of a variable when it declared.
+• Identify the type of a variable when it is declared.

-- Identify the type of the return value of a function.
+• Identify the type of return value of a function.

-- Identify the type of a parameter expected by a function.
+• Identify the type of parameter expected by a function.

 Primary Data Types